 I've never been in love with my laundry detergent.
 Most of us just use what our moms used.
 But my mom's detergent of choice caused me major skin irritation.
-Which I didn't realize it until I moved out and started using something else.
+Which I didn't realize until I moved out and started using something else.

 But really, over the years I've never been in love with any particular detergent.
 I did know that I hated buying it.
 It was so heavy.
 And I was always worried about it leaking all over my back seat (power or liquid).